kubikji2/artistic-models/README.md

 Content in ``exported`` subfolders is ommited alongside with the gcodes.

 ## Structure description
-Each folder containing data should always contain readme with sources of used resources.
+Each folder containing data should always contain readme with citation of used resources.